-State of North Carolina Retirement Systems Actuarial Valuation Report Process and Actuarial Terms Glossary October 2023 Valuation Process and Glossary of Actuarial Terms Overview The North Carolina Retirement Systems Division (RSD) was established in 1941 to provide retirement benefits for public servants in the State of North Carolina.
+The North Carolina Retirement Systems Division (RSD) was established in 1941 to provide retirement benefits for public servants in the State of North Carolina.
 Today, under the management of the Department of State Treasurer, RSD administers seven public pension plans (defined benefit plans), three supplemental retirement plans (voluntary defined contributions plans), a health trust fund, a disability income plan, death benefit funds and a number of other benefit programs.
-This document provides detail regarding the valuation process and a glossary of terms for the North Carolina Retirement Systems annual valuation reports as of December 31, 2022 for the seven public pension plans - specifically, the Teachers' and State Employees' Retirement System ("TSERS"), Local Governmental Employees' Retirement System ("LGERS"), Consolidated Judicial Retirement System ("CJRS"), Legislative Retirement System ("LRS"), Firefighters' and Rescue Squad Workers' Pension Fund ("FRSWPF"), Registers of Deeds' Supplemental Pension Fund ("RODSPF"), and North Carolina National Guard Pension Fund ("NCNGPF").
-Purpose of an Actuarial Valuation The majority of Public Sector Retirement Systems in the State of North Carolina are defined benefit (DB) retirement systems.
+This document provides detail regarding the valuation process and a glossary of terms for the North Carolina Retirement Systems annual valuation reports as of December 31, 2023 for Teachers' and State Employees' Retirement System ("TSERS"), Local Governmental Employees' Retirement System ("LGERS"), Consolidated Judicial Retirement System ("CJRS"), Legislative Retirement System ("LRS"), Firefighters' and Rescue Squad Workers' Pension Fund ("FRSWPF"), Registers of Deeds' Supplemental Pension Fund ("RODSPF"), North Carolina National Guard Pension Fund ("NCNGPF"), the Death Benefit Plans for TSERS and LGERS, the Separate Insurance Benefits Plan for Law Enforcement Officers, and the Retirees' Contributory Death Benefit Plan.

+Purpose of an Actuarial Valuation

+The majority of Public Sector Retirement Systems in the State of North Carolina are defined benefit (DB) retirement systems.
 Under a DB Retirement System, the amount of benefits payable to a member upon retirement, termination, death, or disability is defined in various contracts and legal instruments and is based, in part, on the member's years of credited service and final compensation.
 The amount of contribution needed to fund these benefits cannot be known with certainty.
 A primary responsibility of the Board of Trustees of a Retirement System is to establish and monitor a funding policy for the contributions made to the Retirement System.

 While somewhat uncommon, in some jurisdictions, contributions are made by the plan sponsor as benefits come due.
 This is known as pay-as-you-go financing.
 More commonly, contributions for benefits are made in advance during the course of active employment of the members.
 This is known as actuarial pre-funding.
 For example, the State of North Carolina mandates for the Teachers' and State Employees' Retirement System ("TSERS") under G.S.135-8(d), that "on account of each member there shall be paid into the pension accumulation fund by employers an amount equal to a certain percentage of the actual compensation of each member to be known as the 'normal contribution' and an additional amount equal to a percentage of the member's actual compensation to be known as the 'accrued liability contribution'.
-The rate per centum of such contributions shall be fixed on the basis of the liabilities of the Retirement System as shown by actuarial valuation, duly approved by the Board of Trustees, and shall be called the 'actuarially determined employer contribution rate shall be calculated annually by the actuary using assumptions and a cost method approved by the Actuarial Standards Board of the American Academy of Actuaries and selected by the Board of Trustees."
-Actuarial Valuation Process The following diagram summarizes the inputs and results of the actuarial valuation process.
-A narrative of the process follows the diagram.
-The reader may find it worthwhile to refer to the diagram from time to time.
-INPUT Member Data Asset Data Benefit Provisions Actuarial Assumptions Funding Methodology
+The rate per centum of such contributions shall be fixed on the basis of the liabilities of the Retirement System as shown by actuarial valuation, duly approved by the Board of Trustees, and shall be called the 'actuarially determined employer contribution rate'...The actuarially determined employer contribution rate shall be calculated annually by the actuary using assumptions and a cost method approved by the Actuarial Standards Board of the American Academy of Actuaries and selected by the Board of Trustees."